drupal-mentoring/future-of-mentoring/README.md

   other people *will not* work on an issue (usually), even if it was assigned a long time ago, and that can block progress on an issue.)
-- This change in behavior has many benefits, as it helps participants conquer their fear of making a comment early, while with a mentor. *and* is more communicative and people can work on different tasks simultaneously. *and* it happens where the whole community can see it, not just on dm.o, allowing for less duplicate work, and more exposing of mentoring integrated into the
+- This change in behavior has many benefits, as it helps participants conquer their fear of making a comment early, while with a mentor *and* is more communicative and people can work on different tasks simultaneously. *and* it happens where the whole community can see it, not just on dm.o, allowing for less duplicate work, and more exposing of mentoring integrated into the